m-umairshah/color-blind-test/README.md

-# Color Blind Test with Animated Image Transitions
+# Color Blind Test for Adults and Kids

-This project is a web-based color blind test application that presents users with a series of images and interactive answer buttons.
-The test includes animated image transitions, a responsive progress bar to track user progress, and a results summary at the end.
+This repository contains a web-based color blind test application designed for both adults and kids.
+The application provides an interactive test where users answer questions to evaluate color blindness by identifying numbers or animal shapes within images.

 ## Features

+- **Two Versions**:
+  - **Adult Test**: Uses number-based images.
+  - **Kids Test**: Uses fun animal-based images.
-- **Animated Image Transitions**: Smooth diagonal reveal animation for each image using CSS keyframes.
+- **Animated Image Transitions**: Smooth animations when new images are loaded in the kids' test.
-- **Responsive Design**: Works across different screen sizes, ensuring a consistent experience on desktop and mobile.
-- **Progress Tracking**: A dynamic progress bar to track user progression through the test.
+- **Interactive UI**: Users receive immediate feedback after each answer, and a progress bar shows their progress throughout the test.
-- **Results Summary**: Displays correct and user-selected answers at the end of the test.
+- **Results Summary**: Displays the number of correct answers at the end of the test.
-- **Restart Option**: Allows users to restart the test from either the game or result view.
+- **Restart Option**: Users can restart the test at any time.
-- **Preloaded Images**: Images are preloaded to ensure smooth transitions without delay.
+- **Popup Navigation**: The tests are loaded inside a fullscreen popup when selected from the main page.

 ## Demo

 You can see the project in action by visiting [Demo URL] (replace with the demo link if available).

+## File Structure

+- **index.html**: The main page that allows users to select between the adult and kids color blind tests.
+- **index1.html**: The color blind test for adults, featuring number-based questions.
+- **index2.html**: The color blind test for kids, featuring animal-based questions with animations.

 ## Installation